How To Forgive Others?

 What if the person I’m forgiving doesn’t change?

 Getting another person to change isn’t the point of forgiveness.
-It’s about focusing on what you can control in the here and now.
-Think of forgiveness more about how it can change your life by bringing you peace, happiness, and emotional and spiritual healing.
+It’s about focusing on what you can control here and now.
+Consider forgiveness more about how it can change your life by bringing you peace, happiness, and emotional and spiritual healing.
 Forgiveness can take away the power the other person continues to have in your life.

 What if I’m the one who needs forgiveness?